axis

 alignandoffset.

-More on axis placement can be found in the axis tutorial.
+More on axis placement can be found in the tutorial section Axis − Placement and mirrors.

 mirror : auto | bool | dictionary default: auto

-is granted through a dictionary with the possible keys ticks and
+More control is granted through a dictionary with the possible keys ticks

-More on axis mirrors can be found in the axis tutorial.
+More on axis mirrors can be found in the tutorial section Axis − Placement and mirrors.

 ticks : auto | array | dictionary | none default: auto